Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Response<AnalyzeConversationActionResult> response = client.AnalyzeConversation(data);
 ```

-### Analyze a conversation using an orchestration project
+### Analyze a conversation using an orchestration project (Conversation Orchestration)

 To analyze a conversation using an orchestration project, you can call the `AnalyzeConversations()` method just like the conversation project.